WizardAlfredo/unity/documentation.md

 - Importing a map from other software
 - Compining the above

-There are pros and cons to eatch method
+There are pros and cons to each method:

-Creating a map using the Unity3D Editor gives you the ability to use all the Unity's editor features but implies that you know how to use it and for many people that's not the case.
+1. Creating a map using the Unity3D Editor gives you the ability to use all of the Unity Editor's features but requires spending a lot of time figuring out how Unity works.

-If you want to import it from another 3D software you will lose a lot of features that Unity provides such as the Terrain Object (we will see that)
+2. Importing a map from other 3D software, will make you lose a lot of features that Unity provides, such as the Terrain Object (we will see that)

-So many developers combine this methods and use them to maximize their productivity
+3. So many developers combine this methods and use them to maximize their productivity

-Here you can see the 3rd method take place:
+Let's first see how to impliment the second method

-1. Copy and Paste your map with the textures folder in the Prefabs folder
+1. Copy and Paste the folder that you stored your map in the folder: Prefabs

 ![photo](img/image9.png)
 ![photo](img/image10.png)

-2. Drag and Drop the map inside the Hierarchy and Unpack the prefab (where you deleted the Main Camera)
+2. Drag and Drop the map inside the Hierarchy (where you deleted the Main Camera) and unpack the prefab completly

 ![photo](img/image11.png)
 ![photo](img/image12.png)

-4. Find the tairen in the Hierarchy by clicking the floor in your Scene
+4. Click the floor in your Scene

-5. While the floor is selected go to the inspector(left)->Add Component and type Mesh Collider Enter
+5. While the floor is selected go to the Inspector -> Add Component and type: Mesh Collider.
+Then press Enter.

 ![photo](img/image13.png)

-6. Now while the floor is selected go to Window(up right)->AI and click Navigation
+6. While the floor is selected go to Window -> AI and click Navigation

 ![photo](img/image14.png)

 7. After that a navigation tab will open in the left of your screen

-8. While the floor is selected again check the Navigation Static box
+8. While the floor is selected again check the Navigation Static box and select the Walkable option

 ![photo](img/image15.png)